 Trinity’s MCR is composed of some 100-120 postgraduates, engaged on either Masters or Doctoral programmes.
 Our community, drawn from across the world, is enriched by its academic, linguistic, cultural – and culinary! – diversity.

-Rosie, DPhil in Sociology
+John Kenny, DPhil Sociology